BILGI-IE-423/ie423-2025-2026-termproject-hungrymachines_42/docs/ResearchProposalPreprocessing.md

 ### Step 3 - Cleaning
 Utilizing scripts/02_preprocess_data.py, we executed a strict normalization and feature engineering sequence to finalize the dataset:

-* Deduplication & Encoding: Exact duplicate rows were dropped to prevent data leakage, and target labels were converted to a machine-readable binary format (positive -> 1, negative -> 0).
+- **Deduplication & Encoding:** Exact duplicate rows were dropped to prevent data leakage, and target labels were converted to a machine-readable binary format (positive -> 1, negative -> 0).

-* Pre-cleaning Feature Extraction: We extracted raw emotional indicators (exclamation_count and all_caps_count) directly from the untouched strings.
+- **Pre-cleaning Feature Extraction:** We extracted raw emotional indicators (exclamation_count and all_caps_count) directly from the untouched strings.
 Extracting them beforehand preserved critical typographic signals that standard NLP cleaning would otherwise destroy.

-* Text Normalization & Negation Handling: We stripped HTML/punctuation noise and lowercased the text.
+- **Text Normalization & Negation Handling:** We stripped HTML/punctuation noise and lowercased the text.
 To prevent our future models from misinterpreting inverted sentiments, we implemented a custom 3-word negation window, prefixing words following negation triggers with a NEG_ tag.
 We then removed standard stop-words and applied WordNet Lemmatization to produce the cleaned_review column.

-* Post-cleaning Metrics & Integrity: Finally, we calculated word_count, avg_word_length, and lexical_diversity from the cleaned text to capture true semantic length.
+- **Post-cleaning Metrics & Integrity:** Finally, we calculated word_count, avg_word_length, and lexical_diversity from the cleaned text to capture true semantic length.
 Any rows that became completely empty due to the cleaning process were systematically dropped.

+### Step 4 - Saving Processed Data
+The fully engineered dataframe was exported as data/processed/cleaned_data_set.csv.
+This final dataset consists of 8 columns: the original text, the cleaned text, the binary label, and our five custom statistical features.
+This output serves as the definitive, static dataset ready for Exploratory Data Analysis and Model Training.

 ## Initial Outputs